jeffreycwitt/hn202/docs/class-1.md

 Let's begin by introducing ourselves.
 You may already know each other, but I don't know you.
 So, what follows are few questions to get us started.

-Note: To answer these questions, highlight the prompt, and then click "annotate".
+**Note**: To answer these questions, highlight the prompt, and then click "annotate".
 You should see a sidebar panel where you can leave your annotation.
-Here's an example what it should look like when you highlight a portion of the text.
+Here's an example of what it should look like when you highlight a portion of the text.

 ![example annotation]({{site.assets_url}}annotateExample.png)
 <p class="vda">discuss image anchor</p>